-Our quality priority and why we chose it....
+Our quality priority and why we chose them.

-During the Covid-19 pandemic, the Trust has followed government guidance on social distancing, replacing face-to-face outpatient appointments with telephone and video calls where clinically appropriate.
+During the Covid-19 pandemic, the Trust has followed government guidance on social distancing, replacing face-to-face outpatient appointments with telephone and video calls where appropriate.

 By speaking to their clinician over the telephone or by video, patients can receive their consultation without leaving their own home.
-This enhances patient experience by reducing travel time, travel expense and the need to arrange time off work or childcare cover.
-It also helped patients who were apprehensive about coming into hospital to be able to continue their treatment pathway.
+This enhances patient experience by reducing travel time, travel expense and the need to arrange time off work or childcare cover, etc.